Skip to main content

 Approaching this Textbook

-This textbook, Introduction to Comparative Politics, is an Open Education Resource (OER) and consists of the following 12 chapters.
-A team of eight political scientists at seven different community colleges in California co-authored this Open Education Resource.
+This textbook is an Open Educational Resource (OER) that consists of the 12 chapters described above.
+A team of eight political scientists at seven different community colleges in California co-authored this Open Educational Resource.

 Chapter Chapter Title Authors